cakephp/docs/en/development/routing.rst

     Router::prefix('admin', function ($routes) {
         // Because you are in the admin scope,
         // you do not need to include the /admin prefix
-        // or the admin route element.
+        // or the Admin route element.
         $routes->connect('/', ['controller' => 'Pages', 'action' => 'index']);
     });